babarrett/hammerspoon/layoutIdeas.md

     +-----+-------+-----+
 ```

-Up-arrow is a shifted version of the (default) down arrow.
+Up-arrow is a ~~shifted~~ control version of the (default) down arrow.

+Or, Right-arrow is a control version of the (default) left arrow.

 #### Pros
 * Save a key in the layout
 * Fingers don't have to leave the keys

 #### Cons
-* Shift + Up and down arrows to select line above / below won't work in that way.
+* Shift + Up and down arrows to select line above / below ~~won't work in that way.~~ will require Control too.
 * So may requiring a different layer/modifier for that.
 Maybe not so bad, That
 seems to be a less frequent operation.